Nierowheezy/use-advanced-toggle/README.md

 ## Installation

-To install the `use-advanced-toggle` package, run:
+You can install `use-advanced-toggle` via npm or yarn:

 ```bash
 npm install use-advanced-toggle
 ```

-or if you are using Yarn:
+or

 ```bash
 yarn add use-advanced-toggle